|Making learning and work count

 |Chart 18: Claimants for inactive benefits and the economically inactive – lone parents

-The survey figures (showing those looking after family) rose while benefit measures fell more sharply.
+The survey figures (showing those looking after family) fell while benefit measures fell slowly.

 This chart shows claimants of Income Support as lone parents, plus lone parents claiming Jobseeker’s Allowance (the orange dots) and survey figures for all those who are economically inactive looking after family (including couple families).

-This quarter, 5 regions showed a rise in the employment rate, led by the West Midlands and Northern Ireland.
-The employment rate fell in 7 regions, led by the East of England and the South West.
+This quarter, 6 regions showed a rise in the employment rate, led by Yorkshire and The Humber and the South West.
+The employment rate fell in 6 regions, led by the East of England and Wales.

-8 regions showed an improvement in the unemployment rate this quarter.
-4 showed a worsening.
-The rises were led by the East of England and the North East.
+6 regions showed an improvement in the unemployment rate this quarter.
+6 showed a worsening.
+The rises were led by the East of England and Scotland.

-Overall, there was a 0.1 percentage point rise in the inactivity rate.
-8 regions showed rises in inactivity, led by the North East and Scotland.
+Overall, there was a 0.2 percentage point rise in the inactivity rate.
+9 regions showed rises in inactivity, led by Wales and Northern Ireland.

 This newsletter is produced by Learning and Work Institute and keeps readers up to date on a wide range of learning and work issues.